List of Halo characters: Master Chief

 Master Chief Petty Officer John-117, commonly referred to as simply the Master Chief, is the main protagonist and main playable character in many of the Halo games.
 The character is voiced by Steve Downes, a Chicago disc jockey.
 He is one of the Spartans, an elite group of augmented soldiers raised from childhood to be super soldiers.
-Assisted by the artificial intelligence Cortana, he prevents the catastrophic firing of Installation 04 in Halo: Combat Evolved.
+Assisted by the artificial intelligence Cortana, he prevents the catastrophic firing of the Halo Installation 04 in Halo: Combat Evolved.
 Developing the character of Master Chief was part of Bungie's efforts to make players invested in playing the game.
 The character has since become a gaming icon, the mascot of the Xbox, and rated as one of the greatest characters in video games.
 In live action, the Chief has been portrayed by Daniel Cudmore in Halo 4: Forward Unto Dawn and Pablo Schreiber in the Paramount+ series.